tdg5/reqless-rb/README.md

-This can be useful when you want to ensure a job's uniqueness: simply create a jid that is a function of the Job's class and data, it'll guaranteed that Qless won't have multiple jobs with the same class and data.
+This can be useful when you want to ensure a job's uniqueness: simply create a jid that is a function of the Job's class and data, it'll guaranteed that Reqless won't have multiple jobs with the same class and data.

 Setting Default Job Options
 ===========================

-`Qless::Queue#put` accepts a number of job options (see above for their semantics):
+`Reqless::Queue#put` accepts a number of job options (see above for their semantics):

 * jid